 Cheerleading is designed for female athletes who participate in the HHS Cheerleading squad.
 This course is designed to increase cheerleading skills, cardiovascular conditioning, advanced body conditioning, and advanced weight training, as related to cheerleading.
 This course will meet the PE requirement for graduation.
-Cheerleading coach signature required.
+The cheerleading coach's signature is required.